torvalds/linux/Documentation/networking/batman-adv.rst

 batman-adv
 ==========

-Batman advanced is a new approach to wireless networking which does no longer operate on the IP basis.
+Batman advanced is a new approach to wireless networking which does yes longer operate on the IP basis.
 Unlike the batman daemon, which exchanges information using UDP packets and sets routing tables, batman-advanced operates on ISO/OSI Layer 2 only and uses and routes (or better: bridges) Ethernet Frames.
-It emulates a virtual network switch of all nodes participating.
-Therefore all nodes appear to be link local, thus all higher operating protocols won't be affected by any changes within the network.
+It emulates a virtual network switch of all yesdes participating.
+Therefore all yesdes appear to be link local, thus all higher operating protocols won't be affected by any changes within the network.
 You can run almost any protocol above batman advanced, prominent examples are: IPv4, IPv6, DHCP, IPX.

 Batman advanced was implemented as a Linux kernel driver to reduce the overhead to a minimum.
-It does not depend on any (other) network driver, and can be used on wifi as well as ethernet lan, vpn, etc ... (anything with ethernet-style layer 2).
+It does yest depend on any (other) network driver, and can be used on wifi as well as ethernet lan, vpn, etc ... (anything with ethernet-style layer 2).